RealGeeks/check_please/README.md

 )
 ```

-### "Reentrant" Flags
+### Repeatable Flags

-Several flags are "reentrant".
-This means that the flag and its associated
+Several flags **may** be specified more than once when invoking the CLI.
+I've
-value **may** appear more than once in the CLI.
-I've tried to make both the
+tried to make both the CLI and the Ruby API follow their respective
-CLI and the Ruby API follow their respective environment's conventions.
+environment's conventions.

 For example, if you want to specify a path to ignore using the
 `--reject-paths` flag, you'd invoke the CLI like this: